Buckawk-32/FRC_6998_2023_ArmBot/README.md

      - It is a rotating intake with a belt that takes in cubes and cones

 ## News
-Sadly the mostly likely won;t be tested, as the robot is under maintanice in the FRC team and the robot has been recycled
+Sadly the mostly likely won't be tested, as the robot is under maintanice in the FRC team and the robot has been recycled

 ## Author
 Rookie: Nethika Jayith Rajapakse